 Flights from Pisa to Sardinia

-As said in the introduction to this guide, Pisa is the only airport in Tuscany from where you can take a direct flight to Sardinia.
-If you prefer to fly from Florence to Sardinia, you will not be able to get a direct flight, but will have to usually go via Rome or Milan, which makes the trip time consuming (not to mention more expensive).
+Pisa is another airport in Tuscany from where you can take a direct flight to Sardinia.
+Flying from Pisa to Sardinia is the next best option if you can’t find direct flights from Florence to Sardinia, as it avoids having to go via Rome or Milan – which makes the trip time consuming (not to mention more expensive).

 For example, if you want to fly from Florence to Olbia, you will have to take a flight to Rome and then take off again to Olbia.